Chapter 10 - Research

 - Reviews and approves all Cost Transfer transactions ensuring the requested cost adjustments or changes comply with appropriate policies, rules and regulations;

-- Reviews and approves Effort Cost Transfers prior to seeking the approval of the Office of the Senior Associate Vice President for Research Administration; and
+- Reviews and approves Effort Cost Transfers prior to seeking the approval of the vice president for research or his or her designee; and

 - Submits Cost Transfer to Grants and Contracts Financial Services for posting.